ricardo-shinoda/statistic/README.md

 To update Credit Card invoices:

 - From the C6 App, download the invoice .csv file
-- Move it from the Download folder to /ricardo/Download/invoice
+- Move it from the Download folder to /ricardo/Desktop - keep this safe version
+- Move one copy of the file to /home/ricardo/Downloads/invoice
+- Download the latest version of Controle.xsls from G-drive
+- run `mv /home/ricardo/Downloads/Controle.xlsx /home/ricardo/code/statistic/src`
+- Don´t forget to update variable "month" on control.py -"yyyy-mm" like
 - run `python3 control.py`